3 Sources

 1

 .
-These figures from Appfigures include only spending by consumers who paid for these AI assistants via a mobile app store and do not include subscriptions on the web or other revenue sources2
+These subscription tiers provide access to enhanced features and capabilities that users find valuable enough to justify recurring payments.
+The figures from Appfigures include only spending by consumers who paid for these AI assistants via a mobile app store and do not include subscriptions on the web or OpenAI's other sources of revenue3

 Navi